mepharm/academic-kickstart/content/process/process.md

 #   Leave `date_end` empty if it's your current employer.
 #   Begin/end multi-line descriptions with 3 quotes `"""`.
 [[experience]]
-  title = "CEO"
+  title = "RAW MATERIALS"
-  company = "GenCoin"
-  company_url = ""
-  location = "California"
-  date_start = "2017-01-01"
-  date_end = ""
-  description = """
-  Responsibilities include:

-  * Analysing
-  * Modelling
-  * Deploying
-  """
+  company = "Once raw materials are manufactured or received at M.E.
+Pharmaceuticals they are held in a quarantine area for analysis.
+Samples from quarantined raw materials are analyzed in our in-house laboratories to verify all materials that enter the facility.
+We utilize validated FDA and International Conference of Harmonization (ICH) methods for analysis.
+After validation is complete the materials are released for production." company_url = "" location = "" date_start = "" date_end = "" description = """"""

 [[experience]]
   title = "Professor"